microsoft/BotFramework-WebChat/docs/CITATION.md

 ### Markdown reference style link

-A type of link in Markdown that is located below the paragraph.
-It would reduce repetitiveness when multiple words shared the same link and improve readability.
+A type of link in Markdown that is placed below the paragraph.
+Reduce repetitiveness when multiple words shared the same link and improve readability for plain text users.

+CommonMark-compliant Markdown engines will inline the link into the paragraph and should not render it differently than normal inline links.

 ### Sensitivity label